 *Must Attend the University Campus

-Please note that the below scholarships reflect award amounts for students transferring in the Spring 2022 Semester.
-Students planning to transfer to Saint Leo in the Fall 2022 Semester can click here for additional information.
+Please note that the below scholarships reflect award amounts for students transferring in the Fall 2023 Semester.

 Study Florida 50% Tuition Scholarship

 Students who complete or will complete an Associate's Degree in the United States will qualify for a 50% tuition scholarship.
-This scholarship is applicable for new students enrolling in Spring 2021 and Fall 2021.
+This scholarship is applicable for new students enrolling in enrolling in Fall 2023.

 - Students must attend the University Campus

 - Students must have a minimum 2.0 GPA to qualify